adam2392/adam2392/README.md

 <!-- remember to update corresponding page -->
 At the Causal AI Lab, I am a Computing Innovation Research Fellow funded by the NSF.
 I am working at the intersection of neuroscience and causal inference.

 My causal inference research interests are in structure learning and causal estimation in equivalence classes and their relations to neuroscience.
+More broadly, I develop theoretically grounded neural networks capable of understanding the causal relationships between latent factors within images, or text.

 ## [PhD Candidate, Johns Hopkins University in the Neuromedical Control Systems Lab](https://github.com/adam2392/adam2392/blob/master/phd.md)
 *2015-2022*